Matt Kunitz: Biography

 On April 29, 2020, TBS announced a revival of Wipeout with a twenty-episode run.
 Kunitz was slated to return.
-The reboot premiered on April 1, 2021 as 2021's highest rated new unscripted cable show.
+The reboot premiered on April 1, 2021, as 2021's highest rated new unscripted cable show.
 Just one month after its premiere, TBS announced a second season pickup of an additional twenty episodes.

+In 2023, Kunitz was brought on to executive producer and show run the inaugural season of Deal or No Deal Island for NBC.
+On May 7, 2024, NBC announced a second season pickup for the series.
+The first season averaged 5.8 million total viewers across all platforms and ranked as the top NBC unscripted series on Peacock.

 Kunitz was named number 69 on Bernard Goldberg's list of 100 People Who Are Screwing Up America.